 Contributions to the Profession:

 Professor Llanes-Oberstein was inducted into the fellowship of ACNM in 2006.
 She is a member of the Division of Education and the Continuing Education Section Reader Panel of the national ACNM.
-She was a site visitor for the Accreditation Commission for Midwifery Education (ACME) and in 2015 was appointed to the Board of Review.
+She is a site visitor for the Accreditation Commission for Midwifery Education (ACME) and served as a member of the Board of Review.
 Professor Llanes-Oberstein is also a peer reviewer for the Journal of Midwifery and Women's Health.
-Currently she is a member of the ACNM New York City Chapter Scholarship Committee.
+Currently, she is a member of the ACNM New York City Chapter Scholarship Committee.
 Professor Llanes-Oberstein was the NYS ACNM legislative liaison and is a consultant to the legislation committee of the NYS Association of Licensed Midwives (NYSALM).
 She was chair of the legislative Committee for 6 years and was the Chair of the peer review committee for ACNM, Long Island chapter.
 She was instrumental in securing the inclusion of licensed midwives in NYS's Direct Access Ob/Gyn law.
 In 2006 she was named to the New York City Department of Health Maternal Mortality Review Committee. in 2010 Professor Llanes-Oberstein became the NYSALM representative to the New York State Maternal Mortality Expert Review Committee and is currently a member of the Hypertension Subcommittee.
 This subcommittee wrote the New York State Guidelines for the Management of Hypertension During Pregnancy which were published in May 2013.
 She was appointed by the NYS Board of Regents to the NYS Board of Midwifery in 1998.
 In 2001 and 2004 was elected Vice-Chair.
 Professor Llanes-Oberstein was elected Chair of the Board for the 2007-2008 term.
 She was re-appointed to the Board for a fourth term from 2013-2018 as an extended member.
 In 2015 she was appointed by the NYSDOH to represent Licensed Midwives in the Infant Mortality Collaborative Improvement and Innovation Network (IM-CoIIN) as a member of the NYS state team.
 The initiative is being led by the Health Resources and Services Administration (HRSA) and the National Institute for Children’s Health Quality (NICHQ).
 The state team includes members from various organizations such as: NYSDOH, NYS RPCs and RPC-affiliate hospitals, March of Dimes, ACOG, and hospital associations (i.e., HANYS and GNYHA).